Shukke Tokudo (leaving home ordination)

 Fortunately within Soto's transmission ceremonies Denbo, Dharma transmission is easily untangled from Denkai, Precepts transmission or full ordination.
 Understanding these differences is critical to allowing both ordained and lay life their fullest possible expression as our practice in the West emerges into its own.

 And so it is important as we move into a description of our ordination model to note how we within our Empty Moon community specifically and jealously uphold the integrity of lay practice.
 Within our community if the play of causes and conditions reveal that a lay person is manifesting as a spiritual director the lay state is no barrier to that being recognized.
 And so with us it is completely possible for a lay person to receive full Dharma transmission.
-Not some "lay transmission" nor "Dharma entrustment," nor any other euphemism to dilute the fact it isn't actually Dharma transmission.
+Not some vague "lay transmission" nor "Dharma entrustment," nor any other euphemism to dilute the fact that whatever it is, it isn't actually Dharma transmission.

 One way of understanding all this is how a three-fold sangha of lay practitioners, priests, and monastics is emerging.
 This three-fold community, where in addition to a new ordination model being introduced, the sharp divide between genders is dropped together with the usually not stated but always enforced dominant place of men.
 We're also aware of the lack of hard lines in gender identity, and feel this broader statement both honors the original intent of the Four-fold designation, and the realities of our current understanding & practice.

 Within the Empty Moon we are currently able to support lay and priestly practice.
 It is our stated intention to not privilege either state, but to fully embrace that both have a place as Zen roots here in the West and North America.
 We hope the day will come where we can also fold into our sangha monastic community.
 We are comforted to note there are a number of communities already with this focus.
 And we celebrate that fact.